Last Updated on 2025-07-24 by Jorge Bastos

 Quinta do Furão

-Quinta do Furão is one of the most luxurious and expensive restaurants in our recommendations, but we think it’s money well spent.
+Quinta do Furão is one of the most luxurious and expensive restaurants in our recommendations, but we believe it’s well worth the investment.
 It offers a culinary experience but, above all, an incredible view.
 The restaurant is located on top of a cliff in Achada do Gramacho, in Santana.
 While eating, you can enjoy the fantastic sea view of the island’s north coast.

-The restaurant serves some typical food from Madeira, such as wheat soup and black scabbard fillets with fried bananas and some traditional mainland dishes.
+The restaurant serves traditional Madeiran dishes, such as wheat soup and black scabbard fillets with fried bananas, as well as some classic mainland dishes.
 What we enjoyed the most were the desserts – the sweet potato, walnut cheesecake with Dulce de leche was divine.

-Quinta do Furão, in addition to having a restaurant, has a hotel, a pub, and a wine cellar, so it can be a good option for those who want to spend a few days on the north coast of the island.
+Quinta do Furão, in addition to its restaurant, features a hotel, a pub, and a wine cellar, making it a suitable option for those seeking to spend a few days on the north coast of the island.

 - Price – €25-40/ person